WeCanCodeIT/wcci-columbus-2017-summer/exercises/reviews-site-full-stack/README.md

 	- [ ] JPA (spring-boot-starter-data-jpa)
 	- [ ] H2
 - Create a `Category` class that:
-	- is a JPA entity.
+	- [ ] is a JPA entity.
-	- contains an instance variable referencing the `Review`s it contains.
+	- [ ] contains an instance variable referencing the `Review`s it contains.
-	- configures an appropriate JPA relationship to its reviews.
+	- [ ] configures an appropriate JPA relationship to its reviews.
 - Update the `Review` class such that:
-	- it is a JPA entity.
+	- [ ] it is a JPA entity.
-	- configures a JPA relationship to its associated category.
+	- [ ] configures a JPA relationship to its associated category.
-	- allows for a description/content/body longer than 255 characters.
+	- [ ] allows for a description/content/body longer than 255 characters.
 - Update your view (templates/html/css) such that:
-	- there is a page that lists review categories, each of which links to the (details) page for a specific category.
+	- [ ] there is a page that lists review categories, each of which links to the (details) page for a specific category.
-	- there is a page that lists the reviews for a chosen category, each of which links to the (details) page for a specific review.
+	- [ ] there is a page that lists the reviews for a chosen category, each of which links to the (details) page for a specific review.
-	- each review detail page has a link to the page for its category.
+	- [ ] each review detail page has a link to the page for its category.

+### Stretch Tasks

+-